kuche1/l4d2-big-mod/README.md

 ###### v3.0.0 (2025-05-30)

-- Map voting is no longer limited to Finale maps on Coop
+- Coop: Map voting is no longer limited to Finale maps
-- Map change after N failures no longer only applies to Finales only on Coop
+- Coop: Map change message will appear after N failures, instead of a forced map change
+- Coop: Map will be changed after a failure if a vete had been taken

 # Credits